DarthTimothee/netvlad-reproduced/index.md

     self.image_tensors = np.memmap(image_filename, ...)
 ```

+One of the operations during the preprocessing step, is input whitening.
+According to the paper, this gives slightly better results compared to the non-whitening variants.
+Unfortually, we were not able to implement this within the time of the project.

 In order to calculate the loss for each query-image, it requires the VLAD-vector of at least 1000 other database images.
 For the training dataset, we compute these vectors regularly and store them in a cache which is updated after a certain number of queries.
 For the test set, the cache is only updated once every epoch, because the network doesn't change during the test phase.

 ```python